t8js/react-router/README.md

 [Typed URL parameters state demo](https://codesandbox.io/p/sandbox/qnd87w?file=%2Fsrc%2FShapeSection.tsx)

-🔹 Recap: It's using a typed URL pattern (like with `url()` from *url-shape*) that enables type-safe route handling, which is an optional enhancement.
-Plain `string` routes and `RegExp` route patterns are handled with more generic typing as a baseline sufficient in many cases.
+🔹 Recap: It's using typed URL patterns (like from `url()` of *url-shape*) that enables type-safe route handling, which is an optional enhancement.
+Plain `string` routes and `RegExp` route patterns are handled with baseline typing sufficient in many cases.

 ## Nested routes